aussiedatagal/nsw-housing-affordability/README.md

 ## How to Use

-1. **Enter Your Income**: Input your annual net income (after tax) in the text box.
+1. **Enter Your Income**: Input your household's annual net income (after tax) in the text box.
 The app displays an estimated gross income beneath the field and in popups; gross income is used for affordability calculations.
 2. **Choose Housing Type**: Select whether you want to rent or buy
 3. **Adjust Living Costs**: Modify the default living cost estimates to match your situation
 4. **Configure Mortgage** (if buying): Set interest rates, loan terms, and deposit amounts